28 Things Not to Miss in San Francisco

 See a Show

 From rock and pop to hip hop and jazz, San Francisco is a hub for every music genre.
 Venues like The Fillmore, The Warfield Theater, and The Masonic are some of San Francisco's most legendary music halls, welcoming musicians from all over the world.
 Past musical acts at these historic venues include MGMT, Jimi Hendrix, Prince, and many more.
 SFJAZZ Center hosts concerts as well as classes and workshops designed for aspiring musicians.
+Please note: Indoor performances are not permitted under current public health guidelines.

 Experience Illuminate SF